SCCapstone/PRClub/README.md

 ## Running
 Run `expo start` from the root directory of your local copy of this repository, and follow the instructions within the command line output that is opened by the command.
+Alternatively, access `http://localhost:19002/` in a web browser to view Expo's GUI dashboard that is spun up by `expo start`.

 ## Testing
 ### Testing Infrastructure